snatcoinOfficial/snatcoin/README.md

 http://www.snatcoin.com

-* Copyright (c) 2009-2014 Bitcoin Developers
-* Copyright (c) 2011-2014 Litecoin Developers
-* Copyright (c) 2018 Snatcoin Developers

 What is Snatcoin?
 ----------------

-Snatcoin is a lite version of Litecoin using scrypt as a proof-of-work algorithm.
+Snatcoin is a lite version of Litecoin using Scrypt as a proof-of-work algorithm.

  - 1 minute block targets
  - subsidy halves in 44k blocks (~1 month)
  - ~80 billion total coins

-The rest is the same as Litecoin.
  - 100,000 coins per block
  - 60 blocks to difficulty retarget
+ - The rest is the same as Litecoin.

 For more information, as well as an immediately useable, binary version of the Snatcoin client sofware, see http://www.snatcoin.com.